DECARBONISATION – ACHIEVING NET ZERO IN PHASES BY 2030 AND 2050

 • Aligned with refreshed Green Mark 2021 standards.

-Green Mark: CDL has amassed a portfolio of 120 BCA Green Mark certifications for our developments and office interiors.
+Green Mark: The Company has amassed a portfolio of 123 BCA Green Mark certifications for our developments and office interiors.
 This makes us one of the leading private developers with the most BCA Green Mark Platinum awards since the launch of this scheme in 2005.

-[1] SBTi only requires companies’ scope 3 targets to cover 66% of their scope 3 emissions.
-For CDL, category 1 (purchased goods and services) and category 15 (investments) have reduction targets as these categories cover more than 80% of our scope 3 emissions.
+[1] SBTi only requires companies’ Scope 3 targets to cover 66% of their Scope 3 emissions.
+For the Company, category 1 (purchased goods and services) and category 15 (investments) have reduction targets as these categories cover more than 80% of our Scope 3 emissions

-[2] Investment refers to CDL’s six key subsidiaries: CBM Pte Ltd, CDL Hospitality Trusts, City Serviced Offices, Le Grove Serviced Residences, Tower Club Singapore, hotels owned and managed by M&C.
+[2] Investment refers to the Group’s six key subsidiaries: CBM Pte Ltd, CDL Hospitality Trusts (considered as associate of the Group from 2023 onwards), City Serviced Offices, Le Grove Serviced Residences, Tower Club Singapore, hotels owned and managed by M&C

-3 Singapore Commits to Achieve Net Zero Emissions by 2050 and to a Revised 2030 Nationally Determined Contribution; Public Sector and Jurong Lake District to Lead, NCCS Singapore, 25 October 2022
+2 Singapore Commits to Achieve Net-zero Emissions by 2050 and to a Revised 2030 Nationally Determined Contribution; Public Sector and Jurong Lake District to Lead, NCCS Singapore

 3S Green Building Framework